Cholmes303/the-amazing-trace/README.md

 Edit each string to whatever website you would like.

 ## Regex Explanation
 Regex came as a very complex but very useful module inside of the Python library.
-I will explain how my regex function works and provide resources in hopes that they will help you understand the tools that regex provides.
+I will explain how my regex function works and provide resources in hopes that it will help you understand the tools that regex provides.
 The following regex pattern is used to parse the traceroute output:
 ```python
 pattern = r'(\d+)\s+([^\s]+)\s+\(([^)]+)\)\s+((?:\d+\.\d+\s+ms\s+)+|\*+\s+\*+\s+\*+|\s*)'
 ```

 ### Breakdown:
-- `(\d+)` - Captures the hop number (the "\d" indicates any number 0-9 and the "+" indicates one or more digits).
+- `(\d+)` - Captures the hop number (the `\d` indicates any number 0-9 and the `+` indicates one or more digits).
 - `\s+` - Matches one or more whitespace characters.
 - `([^\s]+)` - Captures the hostname (a string without spaces).
-- `\s+\(([^)]+)\)` - Captures the IP address inside parentheses (the "\" is used around the parathesis to escape them).
+- `\s+\(([^)]+)\)` - Captures the IP address inside parentheses (the `\` is used around the parathesis to escape them).
 - `\s+((?:\d+\.\d+\s+ms\s+)+|\*+\s+\*+\s+\*+|\s*)` - Captures the round-trip times (rtt) or asterisks indicating timeouts (the "|" means or):
   - `(?:\d+\.\d+\s+ms\s+)+` - Matches rtt values (e.g., `12.3 ms 15.6 ms`).
   - `\*+\s+\*+\s+\*+` - Matches `* * *` for timeouts.
   - `\s*` - Matches optional whitespace for cases with missing rtt values.

-This regex string is what extracts the data from the ```traceroute_output``` variable.
+This regex string is what extracts the data from the `traceroute_output` variable.
 More on regex can be found [here](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference).
 Additionally [here](https://regex101.com/) is a website that can explain regex code in real time.
 Regex was most definitely the biggest challenge when writing this script, I hope this helps.

+## Conlcusion
+This script was made to create a visual representation of the traceroute command by parsing the output from traceroute.
+I hope that this indepth explanation has created a deeper understanding of this script and how the code works.